hyyc116/HABITS/README.md

 2. network based
 =====================
 ###Co-citation based
+Based on co-citation relations, we found some latent knowledge, and use latent knowledge to find potential therapies for stroke.

 ---------------------

 ###Diseases-Scales-Therapies Network
-main procedure is as follows:
+The code are mainly included in directory DSTN main procedure is as follows:
 ![image](procedures.png)
-The code are mainly in directory DSTN

 ---------------------